 MINIMUM TO BUY

 Do NOT buy an AT-LP60 or an AT-LP70.
-These are entry level and you will most likely find reliability issues and the lack proper features limiting.
+These are entry level so are very limited and you will most likely find reliability issues and they lack proper features.
+Plus the cartridge cannot be upgraded so you are stuck with what it came with.
 Entry level gear is like buying a cheap street car and then driving in an off road rally.

 Audio-technica turntables to consider are in the "Step-up" range listed HERE.
 Or the more expensive "PREMIUM" range HERE.
-Many recommend the LP120 but it has DJ features which you do not need, so your money is kinda wasted on stuff you will not use like pitch change.
-The cheaper AT-LPW30 could be a better choice
+Many recommend the AT-LP120 which has DJ features that you do not need, so the AT-LPW40 may suit you better.
+Both are good.

 Fluance turntables to consider begin with the RT82 plus any models above that.
 Please avoid the RT80 and 81 as the RT82 is much better for very little extra cost.
 Personally, I'd go with the RT85N because it comes with the better sounding Nakaoga cartridge HERE